nihakue/planticrub-next/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Updating / fixing the instagram access

+We use Instagram testers and the basic access

+You should be able to go to https://developers.facebook.com/apps/418239122877888/instagram-basic-display/basic-display/ to generate new long-lived tokens for the graph/me api.
+The env tokens are stored in Vercel Env Variables which are here: https://vercel.com/nihakue/planticrub/settings/environment-variables